-It's time to tackle those business operations to-dos26 March 2020
+It's time to tackle those business operations to-dos

 I’ve had to think long and hard about what to say this week.
 It still doesn’t feel right to try and sell you my project management services, and I really don’t think the world needs another hot take on “how to remote work”.